scottbromander/aws_rds_course/README.md

 - Backup - If you do not have another backup AZ, you may have lag when the backup is occuring.
 - Enhance monitoring does have a default free option.
 - Note that auto upgrading minor updates is set by default.

+### DB Parameter and Option Groups

+- Parameter groups - Default parameter groups, one issue is that defaults cannot be editted.
+Custom parameter groups can be editted.
+- Once a custom group has been created, you can edit it.
+Tons of options!
+And then you can assign it to new DB instances.
+- Option groups - Same deal, defaults cannot be editted.
+- `Add Option` - is a button available after you can highlight a box.
+Options are different and there are less of them than the parameters.